rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 isDrinkingAge' (Age a) = a >= 21
 ```

-If we feel strongly about checking age on `Person` type, we can use Haskell's ability to program with polymorphic fields:
+If we feel strongly about checking age on the `Person` type, we can use Haskell's ability to program with polymorphic fields:

 ``` haskell
 {-## LANGUAGE TypeApplications ##-}